telefonicaid/fiware-orion/doc/manuals/admin/upgrading_crossing_1-3-0.md

 # Upgrading to 1.3.0 and beyond from a pre-1.3.0 version

-This procedure has to be done always as long as your database contains at least one entity document.
+This procedure has to be done always as long as your database contains at least one entity document **or** at least one context subscription document.

 -   Stop contextBroker
 -   Remove previous contextBroker version